unknownpedestrian/SoundBridge/DEPLOYMENT.md

 1. **Check Service Status**
    - Service should show "Live" status
-   - Logs should show "SoundBridge - Discord radio bot"
+   - Logs should show "BunBot - Discord radio bot"
    - Keep-alive server should start on port 8080

 2. **Test Bot in Discord**